Join Our Israel Trip! March 2021 Click To Learn More

-Regardless of who did what when, the question remains: how are we to think about restoring a fallen Christian leader?
+Regardless of who did what, the question remains: how are we to think about restoring a fallen Christian leader?
 The primary text in such a discussion is Galatians 6:1-2 where Paul said,

-By faith we understand that the universe was created by the word of God, so that what is seen was not made out of things that are visible. – Hebrews 11:3 (ESV)
+By faith, we understand that the universe was created by the word of God so that what is seen was not made out of things that are visible. – Hebrews 11:3

-I love the Hebrew usage of “restore” because it reflects back to the Genesis account of creation where the Lord spoke His Word and created something fantastic (e.g., Genesis 1:3).
+I love the Hebrew usage of “restore” because it points to the Genesis account of creation where the Lord spoke His Word and created something fantastic (e.g., Genesis 1:3).
 He spoke into the chaos and brought order, which is a picture of what He does for us.
-He speaks into the chaos of our lives and brings order.
+He communicates into the mess of our lives and brings order.

-The key regarding Paul’s intent in Galatians is that the restoration he is talking about is a person’s soul.
-He is not talking about restoring a person back to ministry.
-Restoring a leader to ministry and restoring his soul are two entirely different things.
+The key regarding Paul’s intent in Galatians is that the restoration that he is talking about is a person’s soul.
+He is not talking about restoring a person to ministry.
+Restoring a leader to a leadership position and restoring his soul are two entirely different things.
 Paul was talking about a man being caught in sin and the burden upon Christians (those who are spiritual) to cooperate with the Lord in putting him back together again.

 A fallen leader needs mending, restoring, and the righteousness and holiness of Christ created in him (Ephesians 4:24).
 There must be men and women willing to come alongside the former leader to bring this kind of restoration.
 It is a process, not an event.

 Now he is a fallen leader, and you don’t want to make the same mistakes again.
-If your goal is to restore his soul, you must practically resolve the preexisting problems of “hidden things,” plus create communal accountability.
+If your goal is to restore his soul, you must practically resolve the preexisting problems of “hidden things,” plus place him in a community for accountability.

 (1) above reproach,